Veterinary Anatomy and Physiology 2

 5. The urinary system

 - blood pressure regulation by the renal system

 6. The endocrine system

 - major endocrine system structures and functions

 - hormones secreted by endocrine glands and their target organs

 - estrous cycle of various species

 - clinical signs of impending parturition

+Evaluations will be carried out in accordance with Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
-A final minimum cumulative grade of “C” or 60% is required (in both lecture and lab components) in order to pass this course.
-Evaluation will be based on quizzes and assignments, practical evaluations including a final practical examination, at least one midterm and a final written examination.
+A final minimum cumulative grade of “C” or 60% is required in order to progress in the Veterinary Technology program.

 - Describe the structure and function of the cardiovascular, lymphatic and immune systems.